-Such problems can be avoided by feeding the sequences to the model one by one.
+Such problems can be avoided by feeding the sequences to the model one-by-one.
 However, this approach will greatly decline the performance.

 Thus, in the proposed approach, we group the sequences with the same length together to form a batch.
 In this way, we train a model for the whole data but with different batches, where each batch represents a specific trajectory length.
-The next steps depend on the architecture of the generative model, to be studied in the following.
+For example, assume trajectories of the following lengths (1-30 denotes that the trajectory number 1 has length 30): 1-30, 2-32, 3-32, 4-32, 5-34, 6-34, 7-34, and 8-34.
+Then, the following batches are formed: $\{1\}, \{2,3,4\}, \{5,6,7,8\}$.
+If one propagation through the model takes 1 unit of time, then training the model with these batches would take 3 units of time, compared to 8 units of time with the one-by-one trajectory processing approach.
+The next steps depend on the architecture of the generative model, to be studied later.